The U.S. Will Registry Logo

 • Records placed behind subscription paywalls

-• Funeral home websites removing older listings
+• Funeral home websites are removing older listings

 Because obituary publication is decentralized, no single database contains every historical obituary.